Last Updated on May 12, 2022 by Grow with Bovees

 How To Get Rid of Stickers or Sand Burrs

 Your mind’s made up.
 It’s you or the stickers.
-The stickers have to be got rid of.
-But how do you go about such a thing?
+The stickers have to be gotten rid of and there are a few ways of doing this.
+But how exactly do you go about such a thing?

 Your instinct might be to reach for the hard stuff: The chemical-based weed killer.
 However, that is not always children or pet safe, so it might not always be advisable.
-Let’s take a look at the range of options available to you to remove the grass bur.
+Let’s take a look at the range of options available to you for removing this nasty weed.

 Once the lawn is clear, there are a number of measures you can take to prevent the grass bur from spreading or even coming back.